Julie Redstone

 As a sense of being present deepens and one’s capacity to notice flowers, the deep richness of life and of love can be found everywhere and separation nowhere.
 In this state, one senses only the one who lives within all.
 One feels the essence within every other.
 Here, consciousness can only affirm the greater life of which it is a part:

+I am and you are.
+We are both of the stars and of the dust of the earth.
+We are both of the rocks and of the sandy shores.
 We are water and we are sky; we are earth, and we are air.
 We are the breath that life breathes through itself, in a single and continuous song of creation.

 (Julie Redstone is a writer, teacher and founder of a spiritual centre for healing and transformation)